fyyhr/EE160/ssh/mac-unix-tutorial.md

-# Configuring SSH for Mac Users
+# Configuring SSH for Mac and Unix users
 This guide will teach you how to set up passwordless logins via SSH for **Mac users**.
 This guide is estimated to take around 15 minutes.

 ### Table of Contents: